Teaching and Learning 教与学

 - innovation and creativity

 CAIS teachers and curriculum directors work intentionally to make learning meaningful by connecting cross curricular content to real life.
 The curriculum is designed with the end in mind, working back from a vision of success for all students and developing the path of learning activities that leads to this outcome.
 Teachers work together across languages and disciplines to create meaningful, but not necessarily overlapping, connections across content areas and classrooms.
-Technology integration efforts are robust, with two full time educational technology coordinators, a one-to-one iPad program in the middle school and instruction that spans coding, keyboarding, and media literacy as well as technology tools used in the service of teaching and learning in other subject areas.
+Technology integration efforts are robust, with a full time educational technology director, a one-to-one Chromebook program in the middle school and instruction that spans coding, keyboarding, and media literacy as well as technology tools used in the service of teaching and learning in other subject areas.

 Intellectual Challenge and Nurturing

 The CAIS mission is to help our students to become your best self.
 To this end, the CAIS program balances intellectual challenge with creating a nurturing environment for students to develop their social and emotional competencies.
 CAIS students meet or exceed independent school norms across subjects.
 Habits of excellence, such as resilience and diligence are supported by ample support systems at CAIS.
 On staff, CAIS has five student support faculty members, including educational therapists and Chinese Language Support teachers.
-Students needing support and extension also have the added benefit of a low teacher to student ratio, with two teachers in each classroom for grades Pre-K to five.
+Students needing support and extension also have the added benefit of a low teacher to student ratio, with two teachers in each classroom for preschool to fifth grade.
 Social and emotional learning is emphasized with the intentional teaching of self management and awareness, social awareness, relationship skills, and responsible decision making.